Tutorial 2 - Going “hyper”spectral

 auth.login(strategy="interactive", persist=True)

-For these “Level 2” files, we’re downloading an individual scene, so feeding it a bounding box will help narrow down the results.
-Here, I’m looking for a scene off the coast of Louisiana, on March 5, 2025.
+These “Level 2” files have many smaller spatial panels or scenes to cover the whole globe.
+Specifying a bounding box will help narrow down the results.
+Here, I’m looking for data off the coast of Louisiana, on March 5, 2025.

 bbox = (-98.0, 27.0, -96.0, 31.0)